Guide to Minimal Use of Neuroleptics: Why and How by Volkmar

 One was so convinced of the excellence of neuroleptics that there is no research comparing antipsychotics medication with psychosocial treatment or physical activity even though the effect of physical activity is documented (Gorczynski P, Faulkner, G 2010).

 In spite of this research error which burdens the "placebo" group with withdrawal effects, the positive effects are small:

-Reduction of 50% or more of psychotic symptoms are achieved according to Leucht et al 2009 effect of “(overall 41 versus 24% responded under SGA drugs and placebo, respectively) or an NNT of 6” i.e. for a small minority (1 in 6 patients) at the beginning of psychosis.
+Reduction of at least 20–30% of psychotic symptoms are achieved according to Leucht et al 2009 effect of “(overall 41 versus 24% responded under SGA drugs and placebo, respectively) or an NNT of 6” i.e. for a small minority (1 in 6 patients) at the beginning of psychosis.
 Studies cover short-term and mid-term length.
 The Paulsrud committee found the same effects (1 in between 5 and 10 patients).

 Leucht et al 2012 deals with maintenance treatment with neuroleptics.
 The studies range from 7 to 12 months.
 The results for preventing readmission are 1 in 5 patients (NNT = 5) and the conclusions for further research are "focus on outcomes of social participation and clarify the long-term morbidity and mortality."
 "Nothing is known about the effects of antipsychotic drugs compared to placebo after three years "(Leucht et al. 2012, p.
 27).

 Leucht et al 2017 (“Sixty Years of Placebo-Controlled Antipsychotic Drug Trials in Acute Schizophrenia”) found "good response" for acute psychosis that 23% minus 14% placebo i.e. 9% for 50% or more reduction of symptoms PANSS.
 This effect is NNT=11.
 For 20% «minimal» symptom reduction the effect is 51% minus 30% placebo that equals 21% I. e.
 NNT=5.